drexed/lite-command/README.md

 | `complete`    | Command objects that executed to completion without fault/exception. |
 | `interrupted` | Command objects that could **NOT** be executed to completion due to a fault/exception. |

+> [!CAUTION]
-**NOTE:** states are automatically set and can only be read via methods like `executing?` but not altered directly, eg:
+> States are automatically transitioned and should NEVER be altered manually.

 ```ruby
 class CalculatePower < Lite::Command::Base